Thailand expects record tourist arrivals in 2016

 Tourism accounts for about 10 percent of Thailand's GDP and is one of the few bright spots for an economy that underperformed peers in Southeast Asia.

-Around 60 to 70 percent of travellers are repeat visitors, she said.
+Around 60 to 70 percent of travelers are repeat visitors, she said.

 The country providing the most tourists to Thailand was China, with around 8 million in 2015.
 Malaysia came in a distant second with more than 3 million, and Japan, third with 1.4 million.